terryzhu/minicrontab/README.md

 ISC cron tool code analysis

-+ fork processes to setup the correct process structure
+1. fork processes to setup the correct process structure
-+ close input output stderr
+2. close input output stderr
-+ load the cron data to the cron database(read from files)
+3. load the cron data to the cron database(read from files)
-+ calculate time and sleep
+4. calculate time and sleep
+5. check all the entry in database whether it should be run now
-+ add the job into job queue
+6. add the to be running job into job queue
-+ run the job from job queue
+7. run the job from job queue
-+ loop to step 3
+8. loop to step 3

 data structure: